matspunt/CellSimGMX/README.md

 ## Basic model description

-- Currently all simulations in the GitHub were run at 310 K (NVT) and 1 bar (NPT), using the v-rescale thermostat and Parrinello-Rahman barostat (switch to c-rescale?)
+- Running simulations at 310 K (NVT) and 1 bar (NPT), using the v-rescale thermostat and c-rescale barostat.
+Nose-hoover is not a good idea with leapfrog due to sometimes simulating few DOF.

 - A cell radius of 1.85 nm is currently used.
 In combination with this, a force constant of 250 needs to be used at minimum at <40 fs time steps to prevent energy leakage in NVE.